Links on Android Authority may earn us a commission. Learn more.

 Luckily for everyone, something must have changed.
 By the time Apple TV Plus launched in November 2019, its initial slate, which did include family programming, didn’t shy away from adult-centric content.
 The highly-anticipated The Morning Show, which came with a “Mature Audiences” rating, dealt with issues of sexual harassment and assault in the workplace.
 Even more graphic in its depictions of violence was the science-fiction original See about warring factions in a future where nearly all of humanity is blind.

-As new Apple shows like M. Night Shyamalan’s Servant, Mythic Quest, and The Mosquito Coast have rolled out, one would be hard-pressed to call Apple averse to mature themes.
+As new Apple shows like M. Night Shyamalan’s Servant, The Mosquito Coast, Foundation, and Severance have rolled out, one would be hard-pressed to call Apple averse to mature themes.

 A solid business model

 As Android Authority‘s own Adamya Sharma has argued, Apple developed a simple but clever rollout strategy for its originals.

 You get all original content, with no filler, at a reasonable price ($4.99/month).
 And episodes are released in threes, parceling out your favorite shows in digestible quantities and keeping the momentum up week-to-week.